-BOC collections hit P239B in first quarter
+BoC collections hit P239B in first quarter

-The Bureau of Customs (BOC) collected P239.05 billion from January to March 2026, exceeding its internal target by 1.3 percent and rising 3.3 percent year-on-year, based on preliminary data.
+From January to March, 2026, the Bureau of Customs (BoC) collected P239.05 billion, exceeding its internal target by 1.3 percent and rising 3.3 percent year-on-year, based on preliminary data.

-In a statement, Finance Secretary Frederick Go—whose department oversees the BOC—welcomed the strong performance, attributing it to improved governance and sustained reform efforts within the agency.
+Finance Secretary Frederick Go — whose department oversees the BoC — welcomed the strong performance, attributing it to improved governance and sustained reform efforts within the agency.

 “The Bureau of Customs’ highest-ever first-quarter collection demonstrates that our commitment to reforms, transparency, and accountability is delivering real results.
 These gains will directly support the government’s priority programs and benefit the Filipino people,” Go said.